Scientific name: Buccinum undatum

 Whelks are fished using pots; these can be recycled plastic containers, which are weighted to stay on the sea floor.
 Pots are set in strings, attached to one another, and baited with species such as dogfish or brown crab.
 Whelks are attracted to the pots by the scent of the bait.
 Pots can be left on the sea floor and hauled at intervals (1-3 days), then re-baited and set again.
 A small proportion of whelk catch is taken as bycatch in other fixed gears such as crab and lobster pots.

 Whelks have a long life span, this coupled with a lack of mobility and dispersal between populations makes the whelk vulnerable to overfishing.
 If overfishing occurs population recovery would take a long time.
+The Blue Marine Foundation have published a study into whelk fisheries which details the needs for management of whelk fisheries.
+You can find the study on the Blue Marine Foundation website here.

 If you do not possess a current licence to fish for whelks commercially there are Byelaws in place to regulate recreational whelk fishing.
 These include restrictions on the amount of gear used to fish, and a daily limit on the amount caught.
 There are also regulations for those fishing commercially including requirements for marking gear.
 These vary in different parts of the district.
 Find out more here.